 The DPA was released for public consultation from 14 December 2016 to 18 February 2017.
 This was followed by a public meeting on 1 March 2017.
-Council is reviewing the submissions that were received during the consultation period.
-The link below contains:
+Following the meeting, Council considered all public submissions and made modifications to the draft DPA.
+In July 2017, the revised DPA was endorsed for submission to the Minister.
+The link below contains the:

 Council is reviewing the land use policies applying to a large area of underutilised industrial zoned land at Days Road and Regency Road, Croydon Park.
 The DPA is privately funded.